Lenaert Jansz de Graeff: Amsterdam

-De Graeff's profession was as a merchant.
+De Graeff's profession was as a merchant, wholesaler and shipowner.
 He bought and sold steel at his house De Keyser in the street now called the Damrak.
 Like his brothers, Jan, Dirck and Jacob, Lenaert was one of the richest burghers of Amsterdam.
 In 1564, Lenaert was a member of a delegation who spoke with the Spanish Regent Margaret of Parma about the political situation in Amsterdam and the province of Holland.

 In 1567, De Graeff, together with Adriaen Pauw and Cornelis Boelens was against Charles de Brimeu's entry into Amsterdam.
 In March of that year, backed by De Graeff, his brother Dirck Jansz and a large part of the bourgeoisie, Henry, Count of Bréderode became the General-captain of the city.
 A contract which backed up that election was signed at De Graeff's house De Keyser.
 Lenaert Jansz de Graeff became his friend, adviser, and vice-general-captain of Amsterdam, at the head of a newly formed company of 400 citizens.
 The following month Brederode departed.
 The Spanish General Philippe de Noircarmes then became the military leader of Amsterdam, and De Graeff lost his position.
 In August — on the arrival of Fernando Álvarez de Toledo, 3rd Duke of Alba — he left the city with his second wife, Griet Hendriksdr Rooclaas, because he was suspected of Calvinist leanings.
 In December, De Graeff, along with many other opponents of the regime, was summoned before the Council of Troubles, where all his belongings were to be confiscated.
 In 1569 De Graeff moved to Bruges, and from there to England, where he stayed with other exiles from Holland.